 The Chair of the Committee should raise any issues requiring cross committee input or assurance through the agreed reporting process.

-The Staff Governance Committee will receive the Remuneration Committee Annual Report for assurance while remaining a substantive standing Committee of the Board itself, to enable the Committee to provide overall assurance that systems and procedures are in place to manage the issues set out in MEL (1993)114.
+The Staff Governance Committee will receive the Remuneration Committee Annual Report for assurance to enable the Committee to provide overall assurance that systems and procedures are in place to manage the issues set out in MEL (1993)114.